 November 2015.
-The schedule presented in Figure 6 spans November 17, 2015.
-It is a schedule that optimizes for maximum L-Band payload operations, yielding 4 L-Band operations and 1 X-Band operation together with the 5 UHF groundstation passes.
+The schedule presented in Figure 7 spans November 17, 2015.
+It is a schedule that optimizes for maximum L-Band payload operations, yielding 4 L-Band operations and 1 X-Band operation together with the 5 UHF ground station passes.
 The battery SoC and the measured battery voltage show a close correspondence.
-GomSpace reported that GOMX-3 entered Safe Mode twice, if only for a short period of time.
+The validation step using the stochastic KiBaM estimates the risk of entering Safe Mode to over 19%.
+Indeed, GomSpace reported that GoMX-3 entered Safe Mode twice, if only for a short period of time, indicating a discrepancy between the data used in the scheduling synthesis step and GoMX-3's factual energy budget.

 February 2016.
-Figure 7 presents a schedule spanning one and a half day, starting on February 14, 2016.
+Figure 8 presents a schedule spanning one and a half day, starting on February 14, 2016.
 It illustrates how optimized scheduling can be utilized to not only take power limitations into consideration but also handle secondary constraints like data generation and data downlinking balance via L-Band and X-Band tasks.
 There is a noticeable difference in the length of L-Band job windows, relative to the earlier experiment reported, as a consequence of experiences gained by the engineers in the meanwhile.
-The initial SoC and the internal depletion threshold were The plot exhibits a drift between battery SoC and measured voltage around 3 PM of the first day, after initially showing a close correspondence, indicating that the battery is in a better state relative to our pessimistic predictions.
-The GomSpace engineers were able to track down this drift to a mismatch in the net power balance computed as input to the toolchain.
+The initial SoC and the depletion threshold were communicated to us as 90% and 55%.
+The plot exhibits a drift between battery SoC and measured voltage around 3